Back to blog

 To make more deals and to do it quicker, companies need to look into data that supports their strategy and helps streamline this process.
 Looking for interested buyers one by one is less effective than making this process driven by reliable data.

 Intent data is first-party and third-party behavioral data.
 This data helps to understand buyers, their interests, and their needs.
 It can be website visits, clicks on ads and links on social media posts, time spent on the website, subscribing to newsletters, and more.
-Intent data helps not only to understand the user's needs but also to predict their next steps.
+B2B intent data helps not only to understand the user's needs but also to predict their next steps.

 First-party data is data that the business collects through its own channels, such as a website or an app.